 - The staff was polite to the guests.

-- They offer in house packages that is good for those who don’t want to stress themselves about wedding planning.
+- They offer in-house packages that are good for those who don’t want to stress themselves about wedding planning.

-- They have too many restrictions and we we paid extra corkage fees for our event stylist since they’re not accredited with the venue.
-Our event stylist told us that they were very strict with 4 guards on the look out for the duration of their ingress setup.
+- They have too many restrictions and we paid extra corkage fees for our event stylist since they’re not accredited with the venue.
+Our event stylist told us that they were very strict with 4 guards on the lookout for the duration of their ingress setup.

 - The ceiling was open and it looked like it came out of a basketball courtyard, so having curtains to cover them is a must.
 But they are very strict with ceiling drapes and prefers to have their in-house supplier to cover it.
 They allow outside suppliers for the ceiling drapes but would charge an additional corkage fee which is not practical anymore.